High-Risk Car Insurance in Florida

 How We Chose the Cheapest High-Risk Car Insurance in Florida

-We calculated average rates using full coverage policies with 100/300/100 liability limits plus comprehensive and collision coverage with a $1,000 deductible.
-State minimum rates were based on Florida's required 10/20/10 liability coverage.
+We calculated average rates using full coverage policies with 100/300/100 liability limits, comprehensive and collision coverage and a $1,000 deductible.
+For state minimum rates, we used Florida's required 10/20/10 liability coverage.

 All rate calculations use this standard profile: